 - Muscle weakness, muscle aches, or muscle cramps

-- Mood changes, like depression
+- Mood changes, like depression and anxiety

 How to Test Your Vitamin D Levels